sathirapramudith123/snake-game/README.md

 # 🐍 Snake Game

-A classic Snake Game implemented using Python and Pygame.
+A classic Snake Game implemented using C++.
 Control the snake to eat food, grow longer, and avoid hitting the walls or itself!

 ## 🎮 Gameplay